-5.2.2.1 General Partitioning of SNOMED CT
+General Partitioning of SNOMED CT

-A large clinical terminology, such as SNOMED CT, represents a number of lexically similar concepts which are grammatically, linguistically or semantically distinct.
+A large clinical terminology such as SNOMED CT represents a number of lexically similar concepts which are grammatically, linguistically or semantically distinct.
 This phenomenon is particularly pronounced if the terminology is considered without any kind of partitioning.
 The coarse-grained partitioning specified by these constraints simplifies and clarifies decisions about which of a set of superficially similar SNOMED CT concepts are appropriate to particular HL7 concept domains.

 For example, consider a concept domain specification that is intended to represent "an adverse event in reaction to a drug".

-The most suitable SNOMED CT concepts to represent such an event would be those subsumed by [ <<62014003 | adverse reaction to drug ].
+The most suitable SNOMED CT concepts to represent such an event would be those subsumed by [ <<62014003 | adverse reaction to drug |].

 However from a lexical perspective other less appropriate concepts may appear to be suitable.
 For example

-The reference to "adverse drugs reaction" may suggest use of subtypes of the procedure concept [ <<396079007 | assessment of adverse drug reactions ].
+The reference to "adverse drugs reaction" may suggest use of subtypes of the procedure concept [ <<396079007 | assessment of adverse drug reactions |].

-The reference to "drug" may suggest concepts in the use of subtypes of [ <<373873005 | pharmaceutical / biologic product ] or [ <<410942007 | drug or medicament ].
+The reference to "drug" may suggest concepts in the use of subtypes of [ <<373873005 | pharmaceutical / biologic product |] or [ <<410942007 | drug or medicament |].

 The simple value set constraints in these specifications exclude these inappropriate alternatives and thus provide a helpful guide for value set developers.